Papr-ai/papr_mcpserver/python-mcp/README.md

 - use v1/search  for get_memory
 - update mcp to read from fastapi  ()
-- Tested Claude, test cursor and app in the setup the piece of code to append to any client

 Remote MCP Todo
 -> add support for http route in MCP server (p0)